-Situated about 4km South of Argyroupolis (Gumushane) and 2 km West of Kanis (Harsit) is the Monastery of St. George Choutora (Hudra, now Alemdar).
-Bryer states that Choutoura was the leading monastery of Chaldia after 1624.
-Its 18th century katholikon was replaced by a splendid structure in 1883 which is now fast decaying.
+Situated about 4km south of Argyroupolis (Tr: Gümüşhane) and 2 km west of the river Kanis (Tr: Harşit Çayı) is the Monastery of St. George Choutoura (Hudra, today Alemdar, Gr: Χουτουρά).
+The monastery was the leading monastery of the region of Chaldia after 1624.
+Its 18th century katholikon was replaced by a splendid structure in 1883.
+Only the ruins of the monastery exist today.
 The origins of the monastery are quite likely medieval.
 It is situated opposite a sacred cave in a cliff face.

-It is possible that Choutoura has a Trapezuntine origin.
 The monastery prospered during the 18th and 19th centuries when the local silver mines were thriving.
 Anthony Bryer states that the Stratikebas family founded the Choutoura monastery and claimed descent from the Kabazites.

 A native of Choutoura sent us the pictures in this article and mentioned that Choutoura comprised 3 churches.
-The second church which is pictured below is believed to have been for ladies (see top right of picture).
-It is also belived that a 3rd church existed in Choutoura and was located atop a mountain which is a hill between Choutoura and Old Gumushane.
+A second church, which is pictured below is believed to have been for ladies (see top right of below photo).
+It's also believed that a 3rd church existed in Choutoura and was located atop a mountain between Choutoura and Old Gümüşhane.
 There is a ruin there and it is unsure whether this is the 3rd church in question.
 The name of this place is called Yelli Kilise (church in the wind).
 There was also a village situated behind Choutoura called Mavrangel.

 A church (top right) believed to be for ladies.